 The MS in Cybersecurity Risk and Strategy program is a 30-credit MS management degree for professionals, incorporating both online courses and blended-learning modules.

-Over a 12-month period, participants will participate in three one week residential sessions,* along with two days for Capstone Presentations and Graduation in May 2022.
+Over a 12-month period, participants will participate in three five-day residential sessions,* along with two days for Capstone Presentations and Graduation in May 2024.
 Between residential periods, students will study 10-15 hours per week in online and blended-learning formats.
 Semesters are divided into three phases: online introduction, in-class residency,* and online implementation.
 Spanning all three semesters is the “Integrative Cybersecurity Management” capstone, a team-based project.

-The three in-person sessions* will take place over the course of one week of on-campus instruction and will be held in the Summer Semester, Fall Semester, and Spring Semester.
+The three in-person sessions* will take place over the course of five days of on-campus instruction and will be held in the Summer Semester, Fall Semester, and Spring Semester.